 If Classic or All-Star mode is completed with Roy or Mewtwo, then Mario's trophies are rewarded.

-Divergent Character Evolution: Zigzagged: Lucas has had his special moves overhauled to make him more different from Ness but many changes made in Brawl like Falco's kicked reflector and Mario's FLUDD have been undone.
+Divergent Character Evolution: Zigzagged to accomodate whatever is necessary: Lucas has had his special moves overhauled to make him more different from Ness but many changes made in Brawl like Falco's kicked reflector and Mario's FLUDD have been undone.
 Ganondorf has been reverted back to his Melee playstyle but keeps the Brawl Ganondorf's Flame Choke.

 Fan Remake: Though with occasional tweaks, P:M contains stages, physics, and character mechanics derived from Smash 64 and Melee.